Herbertkartel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Search for a string of bytes
+search a string for any of a set of bytes